NYC DOB violation explanation for homeowners

 Who is responsible for fixing the violation?

-Life is not fair.
-Ultimately the owner is responsible for all building violations.
-No matter who created the deficiency:
+Life isn’t fair.
+Ultimately, the owner is responsible for all building violations — no matter who caused the problem:

-If you can not fix it – a „Professional”.
+If you can’t fix it — hire a professional.

-•The proces to remove violation varies but the steps are usually very simillar:
+The process to remove a violation varies, but the steps are usually very similar.

-•Hire a professional and figgure out the remedy that suits you and will satisfy the violation issuer
+• Hire a professional to figure out the remedy that suits you and satisfies the issuing unit.

-•File an application to do the work and wait for approval (if you start too early you may end up having more violatons)
+• File an application for the work and wait for approval (starting too early may create more violations).

 Is a violation a serious crime?